google-deepmind/mujoco/doc/APIreference.rst

 ^^^^^^^^^^^^^^^^

 The string constants described here are provided for user convenience.
 They correspond to the English names of lists of options, and can be displayed in menus or dialogs in a GUI.
-The code sample :ref:`saSimulate` illustrates how they can be used.
+The code sample :ref:`simulate.cc <saSimulate>` illustrates how they can be used.

 .. _mjDISABLESTRING: